shadokan87/fragola-cloud/prompttest.md

 - **repo_url** (string, required): The GitHub HTTPS URL to clone (must end with `.git`)

 **Response includes:**
 - `repositoryId`: Unique identifier for the cloned repository
 - `repositoryUrl`: The original repository URL
-- `projectStructure`: Complete file tree structure with file IDs
+- `projectStructure`: Complete file tree structure with internal file IDs (for AI reference only)
 - `instructions`: Information on how to read individual files

+**Note:** The project structure contains file IDs that are used internally by the AI to reference files.
+These IDs should never be shown to users.

 ### 2. Read File by ID Tool (Next Step)
 After cloning a repository, use this tool to examine specific files: